 - We love what we do.
 But it’s not our entire lives.
 We offer flexible time off, with a minimum.

 How we hire people

 If this sounds like an awesome gig (it is) but you’re not sure if you should go for it because maybe you don’t have the background we’re looking for, you should go for it.

 We are weird about hiring.
 We’re skeptical of resumes and we don’t trust interviews (we’re happy to talk, though).
 We respect career experience but we aren’t hypnotized by it, and we’re thrilled at the prospect of discovering new talent.

 The premise of our hiring process is that we’re going to show you the kind of work we’re doing and then see if you enjoy actually doing it; “work-sample challenges”.
 Unlike a lot of places that assign “take-home problems”, our challenges are the backbone of our whole process; they’re not pre-screeners for an interview gauntlet.

-For this role, we’re going to give a couple of deadline writing assignments.
-We’ll ask you to document a feature from a rough description (not a technical challenge! we'll talk you through it!), and also have you punch up and flesh out a draft blog post about a hypothetical new feature.
+For this role, we’re going to give a couple of writing assignments.
+We’ll ask you to write up a how-to and a feature reference doc, adapting existing reference materials, and then have you hammer out a draft blog post about a hypothetical new feature.

 You can read some of this again and more, over at our hiring documentation.
 It was written for software engineering positions, but all the good stuff applies to us in Content too.

 If you’re interested, mail email@example.com.
 You can tell us a bit about yourself, if you like.
 Either way, include a paragraph or two about the most frustrating technical blog post or article that you’ve read recently.
 Bonus points if we wrote it.